Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 Plus Side: Each option includes more than 100% reimbursement (125%, 150%, and 200%) for “trip interruption.”

-That basically means, that HTH understands that missing out an activity is about more than just the money out of pocket—it’s about putting a price on missing out on a once-in-a-lifetime experience.
+That basically means, that HTH understands that missing out on an activity is about more than just the money out of pocket—it’s about putting a price on missing out on a once-in-a-lifetime experience.
 Also, the minimal cost difference it takes to drastically lower your deductible and limit almost make it a no-brainer to go with the full-on coverage, unless you’re on a really stringent budget.

 Well done, guys.

-- Emergency medical coverage slides from $10k – $50k (a little low)
+- Medical emergency coverage slides from $10k – $50k (a little low)

 - Baggage loss/damage is on the low side as well ($500, $1,000, and $2,000).
 If you travel with a laptop, DSLR, etc. consider an upgrade